-In 2023, there were several transactions between above mentioned entities.
+In 2024, there were several transactions between above mentioned entities.
 These transactions related to the lending activities and related interest charged.
-At the end of the year under review, the balance between VF and Custodian Vesteda Fund I B.V. amounted to € 2,487,929,803.
+The lending activities were drawn at market rate and lent directly to the fund.
+At the end of the year under review, the balance between VF and the Fund. amounted to € 2.552.537.793.